 In January 1865, in an effort to address the issues caused by this growing number of refugees, Sherman issued Special Field Order Number 15, a temporary plan granting each freed family 40 acres of land on the islands and coastal region of Georgia.
-The Union Army also donated some of its mules, unneeded for battle purposes, to the former slaves.
+The Union Army also donated some of its mules, unneeded for battle purposes, to the former enslaved people.

-These black codes provoked a fierce resistance among the freedmen and undermined support in the North for President Johnson’s Reconstruction policies.
+These Black codes provoked a fierce resistance among the freedmen and undermined support in the North for President Johnson’s Reconstruction policies.
 A Republican victory in the Congressional elections of 1866 led to the passage of the Reconstruction Acts in 1867, beginning a new phase of Reconstruction.

 Rise of the Sharecropping System

 Despite giving Black Americans the rights of citizens, the federal government (and the Republican-controlled state governments formed during this phase of Reconstruction) took little concrete action to help freed Black people in their quest to own their own land.